 - Optimize Your Campaigns and Website: Make data-driven decisions to improve your campaign and landing page performance.

 By tracking Google Ads conversions in Google Analytics, you can make the right decisions for optimizing your campaigns.
 This data helps to identify which keywords, ad groups, and ads are generating conversions.
-With MonsterInsights, you can install your conversion ID on your site without touching any code.

 1. See Campaign Performance Inside Your WordPress Dashboard